Amin-MAG/My-Notes/English b8314443f554456e926acda65cc14571/Technical 1e5c09b5a5864b1eac593ef77f460bba.md

 - Remember, the goal is to be able to process data in a matter of milliseconds.
 - These data need to be cleaned, stored, and processed to produce information and knowledge, which are poised to be the basis for smart manufacturing.
 - Now, let’s talk about Prometheus from a more technical standpoint.
-- Often, if our team doesn’t have access to security experts, we go too far in one direction or the other: either we don’t pay enough attention to security issues; or we go through some compliance checklist and try to address everything in some 20 page document filled with potential issues.
+- Often, if our team doesn’t have access to security experts, we go too far in one direction or the other: either we don’t pay enough attention to security issues, or we go through some compliance checklist and try to address everything in some 20-page document filled with potential issues.
+- A strong understanding of future goals for scope and volume will draw clear guidelines to inform the process.
+- In particular, he foresees new services like fine-grained, low-latency orchestration, execution data flows, and the ability to customize code and data at scale to support the emerging data-intensive applications over Serverless Functions.

 # Words 01